kexa-io/git-action-ready-to-run/README.md

 ### ⏰ 3.
 Running & Scheduling

+**Manual trigger (for testing or one shot scan)**

+Every addon has its associated workflow. (example : for Azure there is azure.yml, AWS there is aws.yml) Each addon workflow has a manual trigger, if you want to directly schedule the scan with a date/time or interval, please keep reading to the next section 'Scheduled Trigger'.

+For manual trigger, go to "*Actions*" in your repository, and select the workflow from the addon you wish to trigger :

 <div align="center">
     <img src="readme-images/step3.png" alt="Logo" height="auto">
 </div>
 <div align="center">
     <img src="readme-images/step4.png" alt="Logo" height="auto">
 </div>

-**Manual trigger**

-Every addon has its associated workflow. (example : for Azure there is azure.yml, AWS there is aws.yml)

 Tnere is a global workflow to trigger and schedule all addons at once named "kexa.yml" This one is just a trigger to call all other workflows.